isaacwashere/curtiss-annotation-nomenclature/README.md

 **Official NPM package for The Curtiss Annotation Nomenclature _(C.A.N.)_ System.** A TypeScript-first package providing 100 standardized CAN codes with full type safety for systematic annotating.

-> **📘 Source of Truth**: This package implements [The Official CAN Guide](https://github.com/isaacwashere/curtiss-annotation-nomenclature-documentation/blob/main/CAN_Guide.pdf), which is the authoritative specification for the Curtiss Annotation Nomenclature system.
+> **📘 Source of Truth**: This package implements [The Official CAN Guide PDF](https://curtiss-annotation-nomenclature.org/guide), which is the authoritative specification for the Curtiss Annotation Nomenclature system.
 For the complete methodology, philosophy, and official definitions, refer to the official guide.

 ---